Straight to the Point

 And the holes look pretty great too—a thin layer of browned crust, with plenty of super-airy tender bubbles inside.

 Bonus points: on top of its clear thermal superiority, it's also far more durable (how many of you have cracked a pizza stone, raise your hands?).
 And, as I found out after I laid it to rest on top of my stovetop after my first day of pie making, it fits over two burners perfectly, allowing it to double as a stovetop griddle.
-I'll be making french toast and eggs for a crowd on this baby from now on.
+Which, of course, Baking Steel is well aware of, as they've since come out with a reversible griddle.